ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.md

    1. On the `Sequences` pane, select the MainSequence sequence and review the objectives each step performs and optionally review the C#/.NET code associated with each step:
       - In the Setup & Cleanup step group, there are no steps.
       - In the Main step group, the example demonstrates:
-         - Four channel merging for `Vcc4ch` pingroup & unmerging at code level.
+         - Merging & unmerging at code level for the `Vcc4ch` pin group.
-         - Two channel merging for `Vcc2ch` & unmerging at code level.
+         - Merging & unmerging at code level for the `Vcc2ch` pin group.
-         - Step level four channel merging of pin group `Vcc4ch`.
+         - Merging at the sequence level for the `Vcc4ch` pin group..
-         - calling shipping step FVMI on the pingroup `Vcc4ch`.
+         - Performing a Force Voltage and Measure Current (FVMI) operation on the merged `Vcc4ch` pin group.
-         - Step level unmerging of pingroup.
+         - Unmerging at the sequence level for the `Vcc4ch` pin group..
-         - calling shipping step FVMI on the pingroup  `Vref8ch`.
+         - Performing a Force Voltage and Measure Current (FVMI) operation on the merged `Vref8ch` pin group.
    2. On the `Sequences` pane, select the `ProcessSetup` sequence.
 TestStand calls this sequence once before starting testing.
       - Steps in the Setup step group initialize instruments and store the instrument sessions in the SemiconductorModuleContext.
       - In the Main step group, the example demonstrates: